The purpose of the rehabilitation allowance is to provide economic security during rehabilitation.

 Coordination with other benefits

-Rehabilitation allowance is not available if, while in rehabilitation, you receive
+Rehabilitation allowance is not available if you receive

 - an old-age pension